uwmisl/poretitioner/Readme.md

 git clone https://github.com/uwmisl/poretitioner.git
 ```

-- Navigate to the repository
+- Navigate to the repository `cd poretitioner`

 - Run `bash ./bootstrap_dev.sh`
    - This will set you up with Nix (our package manager) and all other developer dependencies needed to build and contribute to the project

--
+- You're all set!

 #### Build the application

 - Run `nix-build -A app`